Pulau Tioman - Pahang Malaysia

 ABC is a long beach area lined with basic and standard chalets all the way from the Southern end at ABC(air batang chalets) to the northern end just before heading off up the hill to Tekek.

-Most restaurants here do not serve beer and other alcohol but you can pick some up for RM7(US$2) per can at Bamboo Hill Chalet .
-The government intends to make Tioman Duty-Free, just like Langkawi and that means that taxable items such as alcohol, cigarettes and some fashion wear will be cheaper than on mainland.
+Tioman is a Duty-Free zone, just like Langkawi and that means that taxable items such as alcohol, cigarettes and some fashion wear will be cheaper than on mainland.

-- ABC restaurantIs a favourite place with backpackers and guests from Bamboo Hill Chalet.
-The food is reasonable and seafood fresh as it should be.
+- ABC restaurantIs a favourite place with backpackers and guests .
+The food is reasonable and seafood fresh as it should be but mostly asian dishes.
 Prices are a little steep but okay for island prices.

-- Nazri’s Place II; Hijau restaurantOpen for breakfast, lunch and dinner and in between too but was closed for renovations during our stay.
-Has a pretty, laidback ambience and is set on the 2nd floor of a wooden house.
+- Nazri’s Place II; Hijau restaurantOpen for breakfast, lunch and dinner and in between too Has a pretty, laidback ambience and is set on the 2nd floor of a wooden house.
 A good view of the sea from the balcony.
-Serves western, local and barbeques.
+Serves Indian, western, local and barbeques.
 Staff friendly and helpful.

-- Murals on the wall restaurantFunny, we enjoyed the food so much that we even forgot to ask for the name of the restaurant.
+- SPC (South Pacific Chalet) restaurantFunny, we enjoyed the food so much that we even forgot to ask for the name of the restaurant but we think it is the SPC restaurant.
 Cant miss it though, the walls are splashed with all sorts of brightly painted murals and did I mention that the food is good?
 Seafood was fresh, prices were reasonable and juices fresh.
 The fish and chips were delicious and fish platter fresh and juicy, the burger was tender, not overcooked.
 Good meal, pleasant ambience and good service.

 From ABC, a short climb over the headland of Tg Mesoh takes you to Tekek, where the island airport is situated.
 Immediately after descending, a visitor centre sits forlornly in a corner and is open to public, providing some basic information on the marine inhabitants in our warm waters.